GabrielCostanzo/CS_4366/README.md

 }
 ```

-### bid
+### placeBid
-Returns the bids associated with a listing
+Updates bid list of a listing if the new bid is higher than the previous, returns success message or error message

 #### Request
 | Parameters| URL |